FreeshardBase/documentation/docs/internal_services.md

 No app can get write-access to the Docker socket, that is the privilege of the Portal core.

-## Peer Routing

-!!! warning "Upcoming Feature"
-    Peering is not yet implemented.
-    You cannot use it yet and its implementation - when completed - might differ from this description.

 ## Other Apps

 Your app can contact other apps that are installed on the same Portal